All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Copper Homeostasis

 GHK-Cu delivers bioavailable copper.
-While copper is an essential trace element, the body maintains tight control over copper levels.
+While copper is an important trace element, the body maintains tight control over copper levels.
 Cycling ensures that copper delivery from GHK-Cu remains within safe physiological ranges over time.

 Cost Efficiency